simeononsecurity/simeononsecurity.ch/content/articles/what-is-sensitive-compartmented-information/index.en.md

 To maintain the integrity of SCI, **physical and technical security measures** are employed.
 This includes **secure storage facilities** equipped with restricted access controls, such as biometric authentication, surveillance systems, and intrusion detection systems.
 Additionally, **encryption** and other **cybersecurity measures** are employed to protect SCI during transmission and ensure that it remains secure from unauthorized access.

-Furthermore, **continuous monitoring, audits, and inspections** are conducted to verify compliance with the established handling and access controls.
+Also, **continuous monitoring, audits, and inspections** are conducted to verify compliance with the established handling and access controls.
 Oversight bodies, such as the **Director of National Intelligence (DNI)**, provide guidance and enforce compliance with regulations, ensuring the proper protection of SCI.

 By implementing stringent handling and access controls, the government can safeguard SCI and reduce the risk of unauthorized disclosure or compromise.
 These measures ensure that the information remains accessible only to authorized personnel with a genuine need-to-know, contributing to the overall protection of national security.